atreyasha/spp-explainability/docs/develop.md

 1. Dedicated explainability

-    1. Generalizing global explainability
+    1. Improve compression methods with evaluation

-        1.  make separate script for regex compression framework, such as `compress_explainable_spp`
+        1. Brave compression (needs more features from simplification such as nearest neighbours)

-            1.  develop merging framework where regular expressions are generalized from all the best patterns available

-            2.  provide options such as rational, brave and mad for compression types, indicating how broad they could be

-            3.  look into similar regular expressions across patterns and if this can be optimized somehow

-            4.  perform some kind of clustering to determine which regex patterns to show/save and which ones not to

-            5.  keep the existing nearest neighbours functionality to deal with similar patterns with different tokens
+            1.  offer subtext matches on edges without `\b` boundary regex -\> it appears to improve score

+            2. 95.2% accuracy by putting limits to the edges, 96.7% accuracy can be reached by allowing subtext matches

-            6.  modify `get_nearest_neighbors` to use full embeddings and to use biases as well
+            3.  modify `get_nearest_neighbors` to use full embeddings and to use biases as well -\> would be interesting to do this within model\'s weights -\> use these for creating new neighbouring regex\'s

-            7.  add back `k_best` to argument parser in case it is needed
+            4.  add back `k_best` to argument parser in case it is needed

-        2.  since all transitions are only dependent on the state and not on each other, would it be possible to concatenate all token spans for each pattern and interweave between them?

-            1.  if this is possible, it will hugely benefit global explainability

-            2.  might not be the best solution, but we can experiment how this affects generalization

-    2. Quantification and generalizing global explainability

-        1.  produce pretty and compact ensemble of regular expressions, use graphviz for this
+            5.  think of semantic clustering with digits or time or other means -\> if there are no wildcards present -\> perhaps this could be a new compression type

+        2. Additional ideas

+            1.  think of how to aggregate compression, perhaps it is indeed possible to stack them

+            2.  look into similar regular expressions **across separate** patterns and if this can be optimized somehow

+    2. Regex OOP

-        2.  think about how to work with unknown tokens on new data for mimic model
+        1.  think about how to work with unknown tokens on new data for mimic model -\> perhaps look for best possible match

-        3.  perform comparisons of quantification across various compression methods

-        4.  find tricks which help to increase generalization such as defaulting to patterns given nearest neighbours or levenstein distance -\> or at least discuss them
+        2.  find tricks which help to increase generalization such as defaulting to patterns given nearest neighbours or levenstein distance -\> or at least discuss them

-        5.  compile regular expressions when doing a search over the mimic model
+    3. Cross-model evaluation between neural and non-neural models

-        6.  compare confusion matrices between oracle and mimic and compute euclidean distances over raw softmax predictions
+        1.  compare confusion matrices between oracle and mimic and compute euclidean distances over raw softmax predictions

-        7.  demonstrate when global explainability aligns well and when it does not
+        2.  demonstrate when global explainability aligns well and when it does not -\> this would be essential to generalization

-        8.  can be done for both the train and test partitions to check for extrapolation potential for explainability
+        3.  can be done for both the train and test partitions to check for extrapolation potential for explainability

-    3. Local explainability as a failsafe

-        1.  rename `explain_spp` to something related to globalk explainability and mimic model construction, since another script will be needed to conduct local explanations

-        2.  consider adding softmax to model forward if this is of any use

-        3.  in cases where global explainability cannot be deciphered, we can provide a failsafe of local explainability

-        4.  this can be done a per-sample basis with pattern and score specification -\> more likely to be useful on the test set
+        4.  perhaps add benchmarking too with execution times, memory and other concerns since this might be interesting

+        5.  can be used to compare two regex model types as well -\> check to ensure that no compression vs. rational compression produce the exact same results since rational compression is really just performance-sustaining compression

+        6.  this can be used to find out how different compression types help with explainability

+        7.  perhaps this can be linked with graphviz or tikz to produce visualizations of comparisons

     4. Generic changes

-        1.  re-check token indices in backpointers and ensure they are indeed correct -\> do some manual runs and re-thinking

-        2.  think whether to allow transition out of end state and how this works, or what this means and if it is logical

-        3.  look again into document indices and why legacy code subtracted padding tokens

-        4.  look into legacy visualization and interpretation scripts for possible workflows to adopt
+        1.  fix up filenames later on to keep things consistent

+        2.  update all usages and consider adding different for SoPa++ and regex model usages

-        5.  clean out source code with newer and more efficient workflows, consistent variable namings and function definitions on-the-fly
+        3.  clean out source code with newer and more efficient workflows, consistent variable namings and function definitions on-the-fly

-        6.  precisely type functions and classes on-the-fly -\> especially for explainability scripts
+        4.  precisely type functions and classes on-the-fly -\> especially for explainability scripts

-        7.  sort out scattered TODOs

 2. Post explainability

-    1. Extension to new data sets

-        1.  consider extending workflow to ATIS and/or SNIPS

-        2.  re-use preprocessing functions by sending them to utils and perhaps make them more general where possible

-        3.  both have some papers which could be cited to add some relevance
+    1. Miscellaneous explainability

+        1.  attempt to multi-thread all regex-related scripts as much as possible, difficulty would be where torch model calls are required ie. `explain_simplify_spp` -\> need to improve chunking process

+        2.  find out if individual compiled regex or full compiled regex is better

+        3.  add visualization of regex ensemble with graphviz in regex object

+        4.  add explainability feature for regex model where user can see which regex got activated instead of only score

+        5.  maybe add value of atol directly into explainability by simplification\'s argument parser so this can be adjusted for different models

+        6.  if applicable, merge efficiencies from `visualize_efficiently` such as using `heapq`

     2. Dedicated modelling